An Improved Iterative Neural Network for High-Quality Image-Domain Material Decomposition in Dual-Energy CT: Methods

-for $n=1,\ldots,N$.
+\end{linenomath} for $j=1,\ldots,N$.
 We use the exponential function to thresholding parameters $\{\alpha_{n,k}\}$ to avoid thresholding values being negative~\cite{bcdnet:19:il,momen:19:il}.
-The first box in Fig.~\ref{fig:dis_cro_framework} shows the architecture of iteration-wise distinct cross-material CNNs.
 We will train distinct cross-material CNNs at each iteration to maximize the refinement performance.

-The proposed CNN in (\ref{eq:DisCro_Mapping}) and Fig.~\ref{fig:dis_cro_framework} consists of an individual encoding-decoding architecture for each material image, and crossover architectures between different material images.
-When $n=m$, the filters in (\ref{eq:DisCro_Mapping}) form the individual encoding-decoding architecture that captures individual properties of the $m$th material, whereas when $n\neq m$, these comprise the crossover architecture that exchanges information between two material images.
-The crossover architecture is expected to be useful to remove noise and artifacts in material images; we will provide mathematical interpretation that supports the argument in Section~\ref{sec:Interpretation}.
+The proposed CNN in (\ref{eq:DisCro_Mapping}) and the first box in Figure~\ref{fig:dis_cro_framework} consists of an individual encoding-decoding architecture for each material image, and crossover architectures between different material images.
+We encode or decode each feature at a hidden layer by two groups of encoding or decoding filters.
+For example, in Figure~\ref{fig:dis_cro_framework}, input images $\x_1^{(i-1)}$ and $\x_2^{(i-1)}$ convolve with encoding filters $\ee_{1,1,K}^{(i)}$ and $\ee_{1,2,K}^{(i)}$, respectively (indicated by red and green), and then their thresholded sum gives encoded feature $\TT_{\exp(\alpha_{1,K}^{(i)})}(\ee_{1,1,K}^{(i)} * \x_1^{(i-1)}+\ee_{1,2,K}^{(i)} * \x_2^{(i-1)})$.
+To decode the feature, we convolve this feature with two decoding filters $\dd_{1,1,K}^{(i)}$ and $\dd_{2,1,K}^{(i)}$ (indicated by purple and blue).
+One group of encoding or decoding filters is used to capture a feature of each material image individually, and the other group is used to capture correlations between different material images.
+When $n=m$, the filters in (\ref{eq:DisCro_Mapping}) form the individual encoding-decoding architecture that captures individual properties of the $m$th material, e.g., filters $\ee_{1,1,K}^{(i)}$ and $\dd_{1,1,K}^{(i)}$ (indicated by red and purple in Figure~\ref{fig:dis_cro_framework}), whereas when $n\neq m$, these comprise the crossover architecture that exchanges information between two material images, e.g., filters $\ee_{1,2,K}^{(i)}$ and $\dd_{2,1,K}^{(i)}$ (indicated by green and blue in Figure~\ref{fig:dis_cro_framework}).
+The crossover architecture is expected to be useful to remove noise and artifacts in material images.